What does self-defense mean in US? Subway killing shows divide.

 “Texas has one of the strongest ‘Stand Your Ground’ laws of self-defense that cannot be nullified by a jury or a progressive District Attorney,” Republican Governor Abbott tweeted in April, noting that the parole board would have to issue a recommendation for pardon.
 “I have already prioritized [reining] in rogue District Attorneys.”

 Images of Mr. Penny choking Mr. Neely on the subway, however, have deeper associations in New York.
-In 1984, the notorious case of Bernie Goetz also gripped the nation.
+In 1984, the notorious case of Bernhard “Bernie” Goetz also gripped the nation.
 Mr. Goetz, who had been a victim of subway crime, shot four Black teenagers after they attempted to rob him.
 Also hailed as a hero at the time, a jury acquitted Mr. Goetz of the charges of attempted murder and assault.

 But the killings of Eric Garner in 2014 and George Floyd in 2020 have also informed the national debate over Mr. Neely’s killing, as well as New York’s reaction to chokeholds that have killed unarmed Black men.